 Caffè La Tana

 If you can nip out for a midday rendezvous, cozy up in a corner of Caffè La Tana.
 This Ste.
 Marie–designed grocer/cafe on Commercial Drive, clad in verdant marble with artful displays of provisions, is well-suited to sipping espresso or indulging in a lunch of house-made pasta.
-This Valentine’s Day sees two rosy treats at the café: beet-and-ricotta stuffed ravioli to order and freshly cut roses to purchase—something to remember your afternoon by.
+Expect seasonal specialties; this past Valentine’s Day saw two rosy treats at the café: beet-and-ricotta stuffed ravioli to order and freshly cut roses to purchase—something to remember your afternoon by.